Kanye For President? Rapper Talks Potential 2024 Run

-President Donald Trump isn’t the only person who has had to deal with his fair share of fake news, but Kanye West is going to make sure there is none about him as well.
+President Donald Trump isn’t the only person who’s dealing with what he calls fake news; Kanye West is going to make sure there is none about him as well.
 Some may believe that is all that the two men have in common, but the future could bring about a much bigger similarity that no-one would see coming.
 While trying to get rid of any falsehoods regarding him and his business, Yeezy is also hinting at a presidential run in 2024.

-Anyone who follows Kanye West on Twitter knows that he likes to talk about anything and everything that the world is going through.
+Anyone who follows Kanye on Twitter knows that he likes to talk about anything and everything that the world is going through.
 Sometimes, his tweets may not make a lot of sense to those reading them, but he surely knows the point he is trying to get across and plenty of his followers do too.
 In the past, West has compared himself to Walt Disney, Steve Jobs, Howard Hughes, and numerous other influential names from the past.
 West is bound and determined to be remembered for something more than a musician, and he truly believes that being president is what his future holds.

-According to a report from E Online, he has once again confirmed his promise to run for the position of President of the United States of America.
+According to a report from E Online, Yeezy has once again confirmed his promise to run for President of the United States of America.

 2024